-Tax-Saver Fixed Deposits: Benefits And Features
+Tax-Saver Fixed Deposits: Benefits and Features

 As far as old tax regime is concerned, no changes was announced in the Union Budget 2024.
 The new tax regime does offer its own share of benefits including increased standard deduction (₹75,000), however, it doesn't allow you to claim any tax benefits.
 So, if you're someone living in a rented house, have a home loan, or significantly invest in instruments falling under Section 80C, the old tax regime could still be beneficial for you.
 Talking about Section 80C, did you know you can grow your wealth and save tax with the same investment instrument?
 No, we're not talking about ELSS funds - there's a much safer investment option than that - in the form of Tax Saver Fixed Deposits.